Ivo-Nachev/best-projects/C++/c++.md

 It allows the user to:
 - enter information about cars (brand, year, colour, price)
 - enter data about at most 30 cars
-- Sort the cars by year of production ascendingly
+- Sort the cars by year of production in ascending order
-- Display the data in a formated table
+- Display the data in a formatted table

-## Programme content
+## Programme structure

 ### struct car